k-hop Graph Neural Networks: Experimental Evaluation

 \textbf{Experimental Setup.} We performed $10$-fold cross-validation where $10\%$ of the graphs of each training fold was used as a validation set.
 The whole process was repeated $10$ times for each dataset and each approach.

 We chose parameters for the graph kernels as follows.
-For the Weisfeiler-Lehman subtree kernel and for the Weisfeiler-Lehman optimal assignment kernel, we chose the number of iterations from $h=\{4,5,6,7\}$, while the graphlet kernel that we implemented samples $500$ graphlets of size up to $6$ from each graph.
-For the proposed $k$-hop GNN models ($2$-hop GNN and $3$-hop GNN), we used a single neighborhood aggregation layer, while for the standard GNN, we used $2$ and $3$ layers.
+For the Weisfeiler--Lehman subtree kernel and for the Weisfeiler--Lehman optimal assignment kernel, we chose the number of iterations from $h=\{4,5,6,7\}$, while the graphlet kernel that we implemented samples $500$ graphlets of size up to $6$ from each graph.
+For ChebNet, ARMA and the proposed $k$-hop GNN models ($2$-hop GNN and $3$-hop GNN), we used a single neighborhood aggregation layer, while for the standard GNN, we used $2$ and $3$ layers.
 The parameters of the neighborhood aggregation layers correspond to MLPs with $2$ layers.
 Batch normalization is applied to the output of every neighborhood aggregation layer.
 The hidden-dimension size of the MLPs was chosen from $\{16, 32, 64\}$.
+For ChebNet, we used polynomials of order $2$ and $3$, and for ARMA, we set the number of stacks $K$ to $2$ and the depth $T$ to $2$ and $3$.
 To generate graph representations, we employed a readout function that sums the vector representations of the nodes.
 The generated graph representations are then fed into a two layer MLP, with a softmax output.
 We used the \texttt{ReLU} activation function, and we chose the batch size from $\{32, 64, 128\}$.
 We used the Adam optimizer with an initial learning rate of $10^{-3}$ and decay the learning rate by $0.5$ every $50$ epochs.
 We set the number of epochs to $500$, and we select the epoch with the best validation accuracy.
+The source code of the proposed model is available at \url{https://github.com/giannisnik/k-hop-gnns}.

-\textbf{Results.} We report in Table~\ref{tab:classification} average prediction accuracies and standard deviations.
-Note that the graphs contained in the IMDB-BINARY and IMDB-MULTI datasets correspond to the ego-networks of actors and actresses.
+\textbf{Results.} We report in Table~\ref{tab:classification} average prediction accuracies and standard deviations across the $10$ repetitions.
+Note that the graphs contained in the IMDB-BINARY and IMDB-MULTI datasets correspond to the ego-networks of actors/actresses.
 The diameter of these graphs is at most equal to $2$, and therefore, the $3$-hop neighborhoods of the nodes are identical to their $2$-hop neighborhoods.
-This is why we do not report the performance of the $3$-hop GNN on these two datasets.
+This is why we do not report the performance of the $3$-hop GNN on these datasets.